Service Animals at the University

 - Following all requirements for the presence of animals in public places mandated by State or local ordinances (vaccination, license, animal health, leash)

-Federal law allows individuals with disabilities the presence of a broader range of animals (companion animals) in University housing and work sites as compared with the campus as a whole.
+Disabled individuals may utilize a broader range of animals, commonly referred to as companion animals, in University housing and work sites, in accordance with federal law.
 By law, a companion animal means any service animal, as defined above, as well as an animal needed for emotional support.
 An individual may keep a companion animal as an accommodation in University housing or work sites if:

 - The individual is disabled.